MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. Close the **Cloud Shell** prompt at the bottom of the portal.

-> **Review**: After you completed this exercise, you have removed the resources used in this lab.
+> **Result**: After you completed this exercise, you have removed the resources used in this lab.